 The Foundation welcomes the fact that, over the past fourteen years, an increasing amount of attention has been paid by stakeholders such as Government bodies, policy makers, internet service providers, mobile network operators, children’s charities and NGOs, social workers, teachers and police officers, to the issues of prevention, education and awareness-raising to help keep children safe online.
 However, it is currently apparent that there has been a disproportionate lack of resources applied to assisting those children who have been harmed through their activities online.

 Addressing the needs of victims

-The lack of knowledge, data and critical understanding of harm online has been highlighted by a number of high profile reports over the last six years which have all recommended that more attention should be paid to addressing the needs of the child victims and developing models of intervention that take account of the differential impacts that abuse via new technologies brings with it.
+The lack of knowledge, data and critical understanding of harm online has been highlighted by a number of high profile reports over recent years which have all recommended that more attention should be paid to addressing the needs of the child victims and developing models of intervention that take account of the differential impacts that abuse via new technologies brings with it.
 In their thematic paper on Child Pornography and Sexual Exploitation of Children Online Quayle et al. highlighted a number of unresolved issues: